nextstrain/augur/docs/exportv.md

   ```

 #### Traits
-**CHECK THIS WHOLE BIT FOR HOW WE END UP MAKING CONFIG/CL WORK TOGETHER**
+**Remember that if you are using `--metadata-color-by` on the command-line, only the traits given there will be color-by options!
+To include everything in your config file, don't use `--metadata-color-by`.

 In the export v1 config file, `"color_options"` was used to specify and describe traits that you wanted as colouring options.
 This is now replaced by `"colorings"`, and works in a very similar way.

-As in export v1, the `"colorings"` section of the config file will hold all the trait information within its curly brackets (see [the example]).
+As in export v1, the `"colorings"` section of the config file will hold all the trait information within its curly brackets (see [the example](#example)).
 You should provide traits using the column name in the metadata.

 If you wish, you can provide more information about the trait using `"title"` (what should display in the drop-down menu in Auspice - previously `"menuItem"` in export v1) and `"type"` (should the trait be treated as ordinal, boolean, continuous, or categorical).
 If you don't provide these, export v2 will simply use the trait name as provided and try to guess the type.
 The export v1 options `"legendTitle"` and `"key"` are no longer used.

-Unless you want to change the name displayed, you _no longer_ need to include `gt`, `num_date`, `clade_membership`, or `augur seqtraits` output (ex: drug resistance information) in your config file - if that information is present, it will automatically be included.
+Unless you want to change the name displayed, you _no longer_ need to include `gt`, `num_date`, `clade_membership`, or `augur seqtraits` output (like clade or drug resistance information) in your config file - if that information is present, it will automatically be included.
 To exclude it, simply don't pass in the corresponding file to `--node-data`.

-**TO DO**
 ##### Config file only
-To specify coloring options using only a config file, **do not** use `--traits-to-color` in the command line.
+To specify coloring options using only a config file, **do not** use `--metadata-color-by` in the command line.
 Then include all traits you want as coloring options in `"colorings"` in the config file.
 As mentioned above, you can include `"title"` and `"type"` information, or not.

 ##### Config file and Command Line
-**Using `--traits-to-color` on the command line will override what's included in `"colorings"` in the config file to decide what will be a coloring option.** If a trait is listed in `--traits-to-color` and not in the config, it will be included.
-If a trait is in the config but not in `--traits-to-color` it will be excluded. _However_, if a trait is in both, but has `"title"` and `"type"` information in the config file, this information _will_ be used by export v2.
+**Using `--metadata-color-by` on the command line will override what's included in `"colorings"` in the config file to decide what will be a coloring option.** If a trait is listed in `--metadata-color-by` and not in the config, it will be included.
+If a trait is in the config but not in `--metadata-color-by` it will be excluded. _However_, if a trait is in both, but has `"title"` and `"type"` information in the config file, this information _will_ be used by export v2.

-In short, if using a config file and the command line, ensure everything you want as a coloring option is in `--traits-to-color`.
+In short, if using a config file and the command line, ensure everything you want as a coloring option is in `--metadata-color-by`.
 You only need to also include it `"colorings"` in the config file if you want to set the `"title"` and/or `"type"`.

 ##### Example
 Here's an example of how display and trait options (for `age`, `hospitalized`, `country`, and `region`) might fit together in a config file: